DiamondLightSource/ulims-json-schemas/docs/readme.md

 another example for an advanced schema is later.

-1. A strong recommendation before adding a new schema folder to the schema root is do SRC via command `npm run check` and [fix any issues](srcfixes.md) highlighted.
+1. A strong recommendation before adding a new schema folder is do SRC via command `npm run check` and
+   [fix any issues](srcfixes.md) highlighted.

 ### Create schema folder and define the latest version

 2. Copy the **sroot/emptyj** schema folder to the location picked for the new schema.
-The location *sroot/zdemo/practice* can be used to store schema folders on a first attempt and don't commit new files created. *ie. a "quickeg" schema**
+The location *schema/practice* can be used to store schema folders on a first attempt and don't commit new files created. *ie. a "quickeg" schema**

 > [!WARNING]
 > The SRC will now fail until step 3 and 4 are completed.

-3. Edit **sroot/zdemo/practice/quickeg/current.json** and alter
+3. Edit **schema/practice/quickeg/current.json** and alter
    the following values.
 The filename "current.json" is a required value in a schema folder.